Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Yes, STRCONV(Text,1) for UCase() Function and STRCONV(Text,2) for LCase() Function

 There are other usages for the STRCONV() function, with different parameters.
-If you are interested to explore further then type STRCONV in the search control of Microsoft Access Help Documents and get the details.
+If you are interested in exploring further, then type STRCONV in the search control of Microsoft Access Help Documents and get the details.

 If you think that the name of the function is difficult to memorize, and the requirement of a second parameter is also too much work, then we can go by the Excel way and define a PROPER() Function in Access and use it wherever you want.